-Teenage Phenoms: 10 NBA Players Who Could Take Home Rookie of the Year
+Teenage Phenoms: Ten NBA Players who Could Take Home Rookie of The Year.

 With two weeks left until the start of the season and teams beginning to cut down on their roster to create the team they think will bring them to a postseason, a number of teams are just hoping their newly-acquired rookies taken from this past June's draft can show them promise.